dnvriend/akka-persistence-inmemory/README.md

 val willCompleteTheStream: Source[String, NotUsed] = readJournal.currentPersistenceIds()
 ```

-The returned event stream is unordered and you can expect different order for multiple executions of the query.
+The returned event stream is unordered, and you can expect different order for multiple executions of the query.

 When using the `allPersistenceIds` query, the stream is not completed when it reaches the end of the currently used persistenceIds,
 but it continues to push new persistenceIds when new persistent actors are created.